iodapson/axum-Yew/slide/yew-slide.md

 - wasm-bindgen-futures: Depends on `wasm-bindgen`.
 This crate bridges the gap between a Rust `Future` and a JavaScript `Promise`.
 Its `spawn_local` interface is particularly useful for fetching resource from a backend.

 - js-sys: Depends on `wasm-bindgen`.
-This crate allows you to create bindings to JavaScript's standard, built-in ojects, including their methods and properties.
+This crate allows you to create bindings to JavaScript's standard, built-in objects, including their methods and properties.
 This does not include any Web, Node, or any other JS environment APIs.
 Only the things that are guaranteed to exist in the global scope by the ECMAScript standard.
 Check https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects to see the built-in ojects `js_sys` create bindings to.

 - web-sys: Depends on `wasm-bindgen`.
 It provides raw API bindings for Web APIs imported inside `wasm-bindgen`.
 Each type in `web-sys` has its on cargo feature.
 With web-sys, you can access `window.fetch`, `Node.prototype.appendChild`, WebGL, WebAudio, and many more!.
 Find out here: https://rustwasm.github.io/wasm-bindgen/web-sys/index.html.
 To access ECMAScript standards-compliant JavaScript global objects such as Array, Date, and eval, you'd need to use `js-sys` crate.